pyfunc/recator/README.md

 ## 📄 License

-This project is licensed under theApacheLicense.
+This project is licensed under the Apache License 2.0.

 ## 🙏 Acknowledgments